prahal/zim-tasklist-eds/README.md

 zim-plugin: tasklist-eds.py

-This plugin list the tasks of evolutoin data server via a dbus service of interface:
+This plugin lists the tasks of evolution data server via a dbus service of interface:

 ```
 node /org/gnome/Shell/TaskListServer {